hddm-devs/hddm/docs/tutorial_config_subjects.rst

-The second thing you can see is that individual subject parameters (ending with the index of the subject) are very close to the group mean (this is also indicated by the fact that the var posteriors, the variance of the group distribution -- representing the spread of the individual subject parameters).
+The second thing you can see is that individual subject parameters (ending with the index of the subject) are very close to the group mean (this is also indicated by small group variance -- representing the spread of the individual subject parameters).
 This property is called *shrinkage*.
 Intuitively, if we can not make meaningful inference about individual subjects we will assume that they are distributed as the rest of the group.
+The more data we have the less individual subject estimates will be shrinked to the group mean.

+While creating a configuration file and calling hddm_fit.py is quite easy, this approach is also quite limited.
+Thus, if you want to build more sophisticated models or do more advanced analysis, you will have to use HDDM from Python.
+Building your own model in Python will be explored in :ref:`part three of the tutorial <chap_tutorial_python>`.